michalsukupcak/Password-Generator/README.md

 # Password Generator

-Progressive web app for password simple password generation on the fly.
+Progressive web app for password simple password generation on the fly built using Web Components and the Polymer library.

 - **Secure** - Everything is done inside your browser, no data leave your device, either to our servers, or anywhere else.
 - **Easy to use** - Well designed and polished UI for both desktops and mobile devices.